 Lake Erie is bordered by Ontario, New York, Pennsylvania, Ohio, and lower Michigan.
 It is the shallowest of the Great Lakes, with a mean depth of 62 feet.
 Its waters discharge along the Niagara River, including a rapid plunge over Niagara Falls before reaching Lake Ontario.
 Some water is diverted from Lake Erie to Lake Ontario via the Welland Canal.

 Lake Ontario has the smallest surface area of the system.
 It has, however, the second-greatest mean depth — 283 feet.
 It lies between Ontario and New York and discharges into the St. Lawrence River.
-Because of their sea-like characteristics, such as rolling waves, sustained winds, strong currents, great depths, and distant horizons, the five Great Lakes have long been called inland seas.
+The five Great Lakes have long been called inland seas because of their sea-like characteristics, such as rolling waves, sustained winds, strong currents, great depths, and distant horizons.
 Severe storms can occur over the lakes, particularly in late fall and early winter.
 Currents are highly variable.
 They respond quickly to wind changes.
 Winds can reach gale force and generate waves ten feet or more in height.
 Large areas of the surface waters freeze during winter, although open patches usually remain in the centers of the lakes.

 The Great Lakes formed nearly 20,000 years ago.
 At the end of the last Ice Age, Canada and the northern part of the United States were covered entirely in ice.
 As the climate warmed, the lakes were sculpted by a glacial continental ice sheet — a large, slow-moving mass of ice and compact snow.
 Its movement was so powerful that it scraped the surface of the Earth and created the lake basins.
 As the glacier retreated, the land it had previously weighed down began to rebound and warp upward.
 Large chunks of ice pushed down the soil with immense weight and filled with meltwater.